AndyObtiva/MathBowling/README.md

 1.0.0 Final Release:

+1. [DONE] Adjust Time To Answer from 20 to 30 seconds
 1. [DONE] Highlight current player question with player color
-1. End of Game Winner Announcement
+1. [DONE] End of Game Winner Announcement
 1. Input Validation (positive integers only and limited to 3 digits)
 1. Menu Options
 1. Icon/Background for MacOS Package